jagumiel/jagumiel/README.md

 - 💬 Ask me about analog and <a href="https://github.com/jagumiel/Guitar-Pedal-Effects-on-FPGA">digital audio</a>, FPGAs, <a href="https://github.com/jagumiel/VHDL-Basics">VHDL</a>, communication protocols, <a href="https://github.com/jagumiel/Data-Acquisition">data acquisition</a>, electronics, hardware and anything you want.
 If I can help, I will share my knowledge with you.
 - 📫 How to reach me: On my website you can find my contact info.
 Don't hesitate to mail me.
 I still have some social media accounts, but I am not using them anymore.

+### 📚 Published Papers
+So far I have only published one article that is available in Open Access.
+I hope it will be the first in a list.
+- 📄 <a href="https://doi.org/10.6036/10145">New generation of automotive mechanical and electronic components: technological challenges for suppliers.</a>

 ### ⚙️ GitHub Analytics
 This are my main languages, it's right.
 Anyway, don't trust this information completely yet, because I am trying to ignore the all the _C_ auto-generated code from my repositories.
 The language I use the most is _C_, but others like _VHDL_ or even _Java_ should have had more relevance than which I am showing at this momment.